psyomn/programming-exercise-solutions/archive/challenge-0003-ceasar-cipher/README.md

 Adaencrypt
 ==========
 Wrote the encryption stuff in Ada.
-Use like this:

-    adaencrypt encrypt your message goes here

-    adaencrypt decrypt ASD ASAPQJW QWEOJQPWOEJ
+There are two flags. 'encrypt' and 'decrypt'.
+The shortands are 'e', 'd' respectively.
+The input is read from stdin.
+The output is printed in stdout.
+For example you can do the following:

+    echo "Get out of here stalker" | ./adaencrypt e

+and you can decrypt by giving the alphabetic string like this

+    echo "Hfu pvu pg ifsf tubmlfs" | ./adaencrypt d

+You can also sanity check by doing this:

+   echo 'My MIND!!' | ./adaencrypt e | ./adaencrypt d

 Compile with